-In accordance with the terms of the MIP, each performance measure is adjusted as necessary for acquisitions consummated during the year.
-Based on the MIP measures for each executive, financial and safety performance resulted in the payments set forth above, and no discretionary adjustments were made thereto by the Committee.
+In accordance with the terms of the MIP, each performance measure other than personal performance is adjusted as necessary for acquisitions consummated during the year.
+Based on the MIP measures for each executive, financial, safety and personal performance resulted in the payments set forth above, and no discretionary adjustments were made thereto by the Committee.

-Awards under our MIP with respect to 2014 were determined following an analysis of our financial results for the 2014 year.
-The Committee recommended the MIP bonus payout for 2014 for Mr. Gaut to the independent, non-employee, outside directors of the board of directors, who approved the payment, and approved the payout for each of our other Named Executive Officers in February 2015.
-Actual MIP payments are greater than target levels because our actual performance for the measures used under the MIP for 2014 were equal to or better than the targets set by the Committee and our board of directors.
+Awards under our 2016 MIP were determined following an analysis of our financial results for 2016.
+Actual MIP payments are greater than target level for the Safety measure because our actual performance for this measure used under the MIP for 2016 was better than the target set by the Committee and our board of directors.